 A tax shield is the deliberate use of taxable expenses to offset taxable income.
 The intent of a tax shield is to defer or eliminate a tax liability.
-This can lower the effective tax rate of a business or individual.
+This can lower the effective tax rate of a business or individual, which is especially important when their reported income is quite high.
 Examples of taxable expenses used as a tax shield are:

 - Paying out funds for charitable contributions, to charge off the contributions as a taxable expense